-photo by Ella Gabriel
+photo by Gabe Gabriel

-photo by Ella Gabriel
+photo by Gabe Gabriel

 As a freelance performer, choreographer, teacher, and writer, I use a multi-faceted dance practice to wrestle with what I have inherited as an artist.
 I believe doing and making performance asks us to consider what makes movement possible.
 Approaching dance and dancing from various angles — now performing, now making, now writing or teaching — I leverage craft's ability to hold histories, shape the present, and create futures.
 I celebrate the work of dance, especially by using it as a tool for processing information about the world.